 NEWS & NOTESLAB MOVES TO FORDHAM UNIVERSITY!

-As of 31 August 2013, the Munshi-South lab has moved to the Department of Biological Sciences and Louis Calder Center-Biological Field Station at Fordham University.
-The lab is actively seeking new graduate and undergraduate students - please inquire!
+As of 31 August 2013, the Munshi-South lab has moved to the Louis Calder Center at Fordham University.

 New paper on signatures of selection in transcriptomes now published in PLOS One!
 Also see Carl Zimmer's previous coverage of this work on his NatGeo Phenomena blog.

 Ph.D. candidate Corentin Bohl successfully defended his dissertation on ecological niche modeling and landscape genetics of monk parakeets on August 27th.
 Congratulations Dr. Bohl!